hansieso/Portfolio/coding/README.md

 ## Web Design + UI - Music Streaming Service Landing Page (full code)
 - **Challenge:** Design a landing page for a music streaming service.
-- **Description:** Our project's core challenge was to craft an engaging and visually captivating landing page for a music streaming service.
+- **Description:** The project's core challenge was to craft an engaging and visually captivating landing page for a music streaming service.
 We wanted to create an immersive experience for visitors, offering a glimpse into the world of SoundWave.
 The landing page needed to be a perfect blend of artistry and functionality, inviting users to explore the service and potentially become members.
 - **HTML & CSS:** Here is the code that shapes every visual element and user interaction.
 [Click Here](https://github.com/hansieso/Portfolio/tree/main/coding/landingpage%2Blogodesign) to access the code.
 - [Read More](https://github.com/hansieso/Portfolio/blob/main/design/landingpage%2Blogodesign.md) about the full design.